 Eli Guerra-Delgado ’19

-I am a recent graduate of the University of San Diego majoring in communication studies with a minor in psychology.
 For over two years I worked closely with Dr. Bond on two research studies.
 These studies focus on media effects and identity development at the intersection of race and sexuality.
 Conducting this research gave me the opportunity to present at various conferences on multiple occasions.
 I have used this training and mentorship in my role as a legal assistant with The Pride Law Firm in San Diego.

 Joey Dato ’18